 Braeside staff work hard as a collaborative team and form a teaching and learning community that focuses on developing best practice in whole school approaches.
 Literacy and numeracy are of primary focus, this is reflected in explicit teaching of content using research based Literacy and Numeracy block structures.
 Key parts of these programs are our lexile and home reading programs, word of the day and guided reading.
 A comprehensive SAER program and Learning Support Coordinator ensures that Individual Education Programs (IEPs) are integral to all learning programs across the school.
 Students have access to Mini-Lit programs, these forms an important part of IEPs developed at Braeside.

 Professional learning is attended by all staff and action learning used at school level to ensure implementation relates to the needs of students .
 Teachers are allocated time to enhance student learning and pedagogy, using phase of learning team meetings and peer observations ,a valuable resource when developing consistent whole school practises from K to Year 6.

 Respect and responsibility are the key values at Braeside Primary School and many programs and incentives are used to promote it throughout the school year.
-Shared leadership is evident in school processes including the democratically chosen student councillors, faction captains and accessing of learning experiences in the Young Leader’s Conference and Year 6 Camp in Term 2 each year.
+Shared leadership is evident in school processes including the democratically chosen Student Councillors, Faction Captains and accessing of learning experiences in the Young Leader’s Conference and Year 6 Camp in Term 3 each year.

 Braeside staff include the Principal, Associate Principal, Manager Corporate Services, School Officers, Library Officer, AIEO, Gardener and Cleaners.
-There are seventeen Teaching staff, including an Arts Specialist Teacher.
-The school has seven Education Assistants; three are directly employed to meet the special needs of individual students.
+There are twelve Teaching staff, including an Arts Specialist Teacher.
+The school has nine Education Assistants; six are directly employed to meet the special needs of individual students.